campaignrabbit/site/content/blog/quick-ways-to-promote-your-ecommerce-store-in-2019.md

 Writing blogs on social media can never go wrong in promotional tasks.
 Invest in your social media organically.
 Hire a blogger who can do wonders with words and promote your products on social media platforms like Facebook, Instagram, and Twitter.
 The number of followers in your social media counts the number of customers you gain.
 You would have definitely heard of Bill Gates’ saying “If your business is not on the internet, then your business will be out of business”.
 ## Search Engine Optimization

 Optimize your eCommerce store through Search Engine Optimization(SEO) techniques.
-One of the recent evolutions in SEO is the <link-text url="https://www.searchenginejournal.com/schema-101-improve-seo-results/204858/" target="_blank" ref="noopener nofollow">Schema Markup technology.</link-text> Schema markup is a code that you embed on your website to help Google bots rank your informative results for users.
+One of the recent evolutions in SEO is the <link-text url="https://www.searchenginejournal.com/schema-101-improve-seo-results/204858/" target="_blank" rel="noopener nofollow">Schema Markup technology.</link-text> Schema markup is a code that you embed on your website to help Google bots rank your informative results for users.

 When a customer randomly searches for shoes in Google, make sure you already have it as a keyword for your online store using schema markup.
 The number of times your keywords directs you to your e-store, there’s a huge possibility in gaining customers each time.
 Easy navigation and search is another key factor to boost up your customer rates.